-Audit logging in Qumulo Core provides a mechanism for tracking filesystem and cluster configuration operations.
+On a Qumulo Core 2.12.0 (and higher) cluster with audit logging configured, you can use a mechanism for tracking filesystem and cluster configuration operations.

 Once configured, audit logging generates an audit log entry based upon any cluster configuration change or filesystem operation.
 This log message body consists of multiple fields in a CSV (comma separated) format as shown below: